The Excommunication of Robert the Pious

-The Excommunication of Robert the Pious (L'Excommunication de Robert le Pieux) is a 1875 painting by Jean-Paul Laurens, held by the Musée d'Orsay.
+The Excommunication of Robert the Pious (L'Excommunication de Robert le Pieux) is an 1875 painting by Jean-Paul Laurens, held by the Musée d'Orsay, in Paris.
 It depicts the excommunication of Robert II of France in the year 998.

 History

 The painting was exhibited at the Salon of 1875 and, together with Laurens' other work on display that year, L'Interdit, was generally reckoned to be the finest historical paintings entered.
 It was bought from the artist by the State in 1875, and exhibited at the Luxembourg Museum until 1929, when it was transferred to the Louvre.
 It has belonged to the collections of the Musée d'Orsay since 1982.

 The work was Laurens' first after his visit to Italy, which influenced his technique.
 His use of colour in this painting is noticeably less sober and more animated than in his previous work.
 It was one of a series of historical paintings by Laurens that depicted various parts of the narrative of Robert the Pious.
 These were L'Interdit (1875), showing France being placed under interdict for his refusal to end his relationship with his wife Bertha, and Répudiation de la reine Berthe (1883), showing their eventual parting.